chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 # BACKGROUND
-_This is being revised on the fly, so please excuse some of the typos, etc as I am trying to resolve the issue while documenting my the process._
+_This is being revised on the fly, so please excuse some of the typos, etc as I am trying to resolve the issue while documenting the process._

 The Desktop for PopOs and sometimes the VMs, themselves, are locking up.
 When remote via `ssh` sometimes the shell freezes and other times it operates fine.
 Using `htop` shows system is running normal.